How Do Pour-Over Wills Work?

 • Addresses the plan of action should the minor pass away.

-You can determine the age that the trust funds become available to the minor for use.
+1. Any property left to a minor can be managed by an adult trustee, either of your choosing or court-appointed, who will administer the funds on the minor’s behalf.
+You can determine the age at which the trust funds become available to the minor for use.
 For instance, you may feel that a young person lacks the maturity to make good financial decisions.
 Simply specify the age, and the authority remains with a trustee until the young person reaches the appropriate age.

-You can choose to assign a permanent trustee.
-Maybe the recipient has a mental or health condition that prohibits the ability to administer the funds on their own.
-Maybe you are caring for a minor that has special needs that will require medical care throughout life.
+4. Maybe the recipient has a mental or health condition that prohibits the ability to administer the funds on their own, or maybe you’re caring for a minor who has special needs and will require medical care throughout life.
+In these cases, you can choose to assign a permanent trustee.

 As you can see, a Minor Trust offers tremendous flexibility and the structure will impact the lives of the people that you leave behind, and your legacy.